hgrange/cp4waiops-deployer/README.md

 <div style="page-break-after: always;"></div>

-### 2.2.2 Tooling
+### 1.2.2 Tooling

-You need the following tools installed in order to follow through this guide:
+You need the following tools installed in order to follow through this guide (if you decide to install from your PC):

 - ansible
 - oc (4.7 or greater)